The1Dominater/The1Dominater/README.md

 - 🤔 I’m looking for help with finding a job
 - 📫 How to reach me: dominicgalgano@gmail.com
 - 📜 My [resume](https://dwg.servehttp.com/resume)
-- ⚡ Fun fact: Lutefisk has been eatan in Norway for over a millenia 🤮 [source](https://ingebretsens-blog.com/eating-fish-the-scandinavian-way/) (No one said it had to be about me)
+- ⚡ Fun fact: Lutefisk has been eatan in Norway for over a millenia!🤮(No one said it had to be about me) [Source](https://ingebretsens-blog.com/eating-fish-the-scandinavian-way/)